 ICT has proved to be a key enabler of many human rights, but there are profound questions about how to respect and protect human rights in the digital age.
 IHRB identifies and analyses challenges to and benefits for human rights arising from the use of ICTs, in particular freedom of expression and privacy, and Distributed Ledger Technology (DLT).
 We recommend actions companies, civil society and governments can take to protect human rights in the digital realm, which in turn affects human rights in the real world.

 IHRB’s work in this area is focussed largely on how workers are recruited and in particular the payment of recruitment fees to secure employment.
 IHRB’s Dhaka Principles form a principal element of our work, outlining the basic steps any company should take to ensure they are respecting migrant workers’ rights throughout the migration cycle.
-We also host and run the Responsible Recruitment Gateway, which provides access to a range of tools and information to help companies move towards the ‘Employer Pays’ model of responsible recruitment..
-The Leadership Group for Responsible Recruitment (see below) calls for strong commitments to mainstream responsible recruitment.
+We also host the Responsible Recruitment Gateway, which provides access to a range of tools and information to help companies move towards the ‘Employer Pays’ model of responsible recruitment..
+The Leadership Group for Responsible Recruitment calls for strong commitments to mainstream responsible recruitment.

-IHRB is working with all key stakeholders in the MSE field to advance the idea of creating an impartial, permanent centre for learning and accountability.
+IHRB is working with all key stakeholders in the sport field to advance the idea of creating an impartial, permanent centre for learning and accountability.
 This initiative will bring urgently needed continuity to the planning, delivery and legacy of MSEs and help to ensure they are managed with respect for human rights.

 The Leadership Group for Responsible Recruitment